Marweis/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent.md

 5. https://<span>graph.microsoft.</span>com/

 >[!NOTE]
 >Proxy authentication is not supported.
-If your environment has a proxy that requires authentication, we recommend allowing the connector agent to bypass the proxy.
+If your environment has a proxy that requires authentication, we recommend allowing the connector agent to bypass the proxy using an authorized domain service account to logon to the service.

 ## Create and configure an app for the agent